History of Seal Island False Bay

 Page Index:

-Looking for a Seal Island tour in Cape Town?
+Looking for a Seal Island Cape Town tour?

 Seal Island in False Bay is wild, remote and spectacular.
-Not to be mistaken for Duiker Island near Hout Bay, Seal Island in False Bay can only be accessed by boat from Simonstown or Kalk Bay on Cape Town’s Southern Peninsular.
+Not to be mistaken for Duiker Island near Hout Bay, Seal Island in False Bay is accessed by boat from Simonstown or Kalk Bay on Cape Town’s Southern Peninsular.
+Explore this magnificent bay and join us on our boat Sea Otter for an exclusive, private charter to the real Seal Island Cape Town!

 Seal Island False Bay